-If you receive no pay, or are underpaid, on a pay day then you may be entitled to a penalty payment equal to 5% of your salary, per day, until the shortfall is rectified i.e. you receive your correct pay.
+If you receive no pay, or are underpaid, on a pay day then you may be entitled to a penalty payment equal to 5% of the salary due, per day, until the shortfall is rectified i.e. you receive your correct pay.

 The penalty payment period may begin almost immediately for Support Staff, while for Teaching Staff the employer has two working days, after being informed of the problem, to provide the correct payment.

-Remember that if you agree to a Department of Education suggestion that the correction be deferred until a set date, you will not be eligible for a penalty payment.
+Remember that if you agree to a DECYP suggestion that the correction be deferred until a set date, you will not be eligible for a penalty payment.

 If you believe you may be entitled to a penalty payment talk to your AEU.